 For some users, the challenges associated with support are the decisive factor when using proxy-based security features in Office 365.
 For others, the availability of security features can make a difference in companies using SaaS.
 Ultimately, this is a risk management decision based on your security objectives, the services you use, and the CASB products that can be covered.

 It begins by understanding your security goals.
 For example, you can use a formal approach, such as application threat modelling, to understand how you use SaaS and how a person can attack it as a vehicle using SaaS.

-Cloud based proxy is a good start, but making the right choice also means understanding how the product works or what you want to have.
-This can lead to difficult discussions and specific questions and answers with the supplier.
-If you know how it works, how SaaS services affect your reach, and how you can achieve your risk goals, you need enough data to analyze in consultation with a team that has actually used SaaS.
+Cloud-based proxy is a good start, but making the right choice also means understanding how the product works or what you want to have.
+It can lead to difficult discussions and specific questions and answers with the supplier.
+If you know how it works, how SaaS services affect your reach, and how you can achieve your risk goals, you need enough data to analyze in consultation with a team that has used SaaS.